WolfpackIT/AppDevCourse/Assignment 3/REVIEW.md

 * (7) Use the debugger to place breakpoints when testing the app. play around with it!
 * (8) Don't forget the appropriate permiissions

 The overall structure is good.
+As far as I can tell, all points except (8) have been met.
 However, the use of comments did not increase.
 I would like to see comments being used more, especially in something `OldMainActivity.java`.